miraehab/New-Rocket-Company-Project/README.md

 1. Collected the rocket launch data from the SpaceX API --> <a href="https://github.com/miraehab/IBM-Applied-Data-Science-Capstone/blob/main/collectingTheData.ipynb">NoteBook</a>
 2. Web-scraped the SpaceX table in the wikipedia page to collect Falcon 9 historical launch records --> <a href="https://github.com/miraehab/IBM-Applied-Data-Science-Capstone/blob/main/collectingTheData-webscraping.ipynb">NoteBook</a>
-3. Perform some Exploratory Data Analysis (EDA) to find some patterns in the data and determine what would be the label for training supervised models --> <a href="https://github.com/miraehab/IBM-Applied-Data-Science-Capstone/blob/main/Data%20wrangling.ipynb">NoteBook</a>
+3. Performed some Exploratory Data Analysis (EDA) to find some patterns in the data and determine what would be the label for training supervised models --> <a href="https://github.com/miraehab/IBM-Applied-Data-Science-Capstone/blob/main/Data%20wrangling.ipynb">NoteBook</a>
+4. Built an Interactive Dashboard with Ploty Dash to find some geographical patterns about launch sites. --> <a href="https://github.com/miraehab/IBM-Applied-Data-Science-Capstone/blob/main/site_location.ipynb">NoteBook</a>